unitejs/cli/README.md

 ### build
 This will transpile and build the app.

+You can specify a buildConfiguration with the following syntax:

+    gulp build --buildConfiguration=prod

 ### unit
 This will run unit tests for the app and generate unit and coverage reports in the reports folder.